arunasrinishtalaproton/PublicDrugDataParser/README.md

 ### Run Locally

-Run the code with xml files that are in a data file
+Run the code with sample xml file folder provided.
+You can add more files to thisfolder or create your own folder on line #309

 ```bash
   python DailyMedParser.py